-As an international, multi-disciplinary, peer-refereed journal, the scope of this journal is in learning and instruction area which provides a platform for the publication of the most advanced scientific researches in the areas of learning, development, instruction and teaching atsport science Undiksha.
+As an international, multi-disciplinary, peer-refereed journal, the scope of this journal is in learning and instruction area which provides a platform for the publication of the most advanced scientific researches in the areas of learning, development, instruction and teaching, especially elementary education.
 The journal welcomes original empirical investigation.
 The papers may represent a variety of theoretical perspectives and different methodological approaches.
 They may refer to any age level, from infants to adults and to a diversity of learning and instructional settings, from laboratory experiments to field studies.
-The major criteria in review and the selection process concerns the significance of the contribution to the area of learning and instruction.
-Instruction, learning and teaching, curriculum development, learning environment, teacher education, educational, technology, and educational development at Sport Science Undiksha
+The major criteria in the review and the selection process concerns the significance of the contribution to the area of learning and instruction.

 Open Access Policy

 This journal is an open-access journal that provides immediate, worldwide, barrier-free access to the full text of all published articles without charge readers or their institutions for access.
 Readers have the right to read, download, copy, distribute, print, search, or link to the full texts of all articles in Jurnal Ilmiah Sekolah Dasar.
 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

 Policy of Screening for Plagiarism

 Papers submitted to the Jurnal Ilmiah Sekolah Dasar will be screened for plagiarism using Turnitin plagiarism detection tools.
 Jurnal Ilmiah Sekolah Dasar will immediately reject papers leading to plagiarism or self-plagiarism.